 Other Quick Notes on TV

-– Good Girls—the NBC Universal owned, NBC aired—release on Netflix drove it to the top spot in TV.
+– Good Girls—the NBCUniversal-owned, NBC-aired drama—came out on Netflix, driving it to the top spot in TV.
 Want to know why Comcast/NBCU are so heavily invested in Peacock?
 It’s seeing viewership like this on other platforms.
 Shows clearly do have a second life on Netflix, and traditional channels now want to own that second life.

 From there, take a gander at the film in the second spot on Nielsen’s “Top Ten Films”.
 (As a reminder, Nielsen releases three top ten lists each week, with their definitions of “original TV”, acquired TV and film.)

 What about Nomadland, the other new entry?
 Well, it was pretty far from making the top ten list.
-For an Oscar nominated film—not at the time, but now—this isn’t terrible.
+For an Oscar-nominated film—not at the time, but now—this isn’t terrible.
 Most “prestige/critically-acclaimed/awards-contending” dramas simply have limited upside.
 Still, at least Hulu finally had a piece of content make the “top 30” list.
-It will be fascinating to see if The Handmaid’s tale fourth season will crack the TV list this April.
+It will be fascinating to see if The Handmaid’s Tale’s fourth season will crack the TV list this April.

 – War Dogs had the second week decay we expected and will likely drop off the top ten next week.

 – The presence of Avengers: Endgame is not an accident.
-It is Marvel’s highest grossing box office title of all time, and it is the first MCU film to make the Nielsen top ten list.
+It’s Marvel’s highest grossing box office title of all time, and it’s the first MCU film to make the Nielsen top ten list.
 As for what’s driving this?
 Who knows.
 It could be WandaVision motivating some fans or just the general weakness in the film slates across the streamers.
 But as for a point I will often make: box office predicts popularity in the long term.
-Thus, if you were to guess the most popular Marvel film on Disney+, guessing the highest US box office grosser of all time would be the correct guess.
+Thus, if you were to guess the most popular Marvel film on Disney+, guessing the highest U.S. box office grosser of all time would be the correct guess.

 – Oh fine, is there a Netflix point with the Avengers: Endgame performance?
 Sure, this is 2 million hours of viewing that previously would have lived on Netflix.
 Moreover, I remain convinced that the top library titles on Netflix were Disney films of some sort or another.
 Avengers: Infinity War, likely, was a huge title on Netflix in 2019 when Endgame was first released in theaters.

 – Battle of the Superheroes!
-Last weekend, The Falcon and Winter Soldier went head to head with The Snyder Cut remix of 2017’s Justice League.
-Given the buzz, both will likely make the Nielsen top ten when it is released in four weeks, if Nielsen is tracking HBO Max by then.
+Last weekend, The Falcon and The Winter Soldier went head-to-head with the Snyder Cut remix of 2017’s Justice League.
+Given the buzz, both will likely make the Nielsen top ten when it’s released in four weeks, if Nielsen is tracking HBO Max by then.
 The caveat is that the buzz was definitely for Justice League, so it may have over-indexed in buzz that didn’t translate to viewership:

 – Speaking of Nomadland, the Oscars announced their candidates for “the year without films, the 2020 Academy Awards”.
 Closer to the show, we’ll review the available data to figure out how popular these films were.
 (Another reason we need a “streaming box office” report.)